 Fisher and Bartkowski must have both thought they had a really bad streak of luck as they were just temporarily assigned to Bailey’s crew.
 On their very first mission, the plane was shot down.
 This mission was Fisher’s third one.

-Dad, due to his injuries, was sent to Stalag IXC, a hospital POW camp in Thuringa, Germany.
+Dad, due to his injuries, was sent to Stalag IX-C, a hospital POW camp in Thuringia, Germany.

-The 303rd Bomb Group website gives the following extensive background on Stalag IX-C.
+The 303rd Bomb Group website gives the following extensive background on Stalag IX-C:

 Reserve-Lazarett IX-C(a) Obermassfeld, Thuringia, Germany Orthopedic Hospital